 • 20+ mph over the 65 mph speed limit: 5 points

-Points are increased to 3 if there was an accident involved, 5 if an accident where you were traveling 20+mph in a 65mph zone.
-Here Maryland drivers have an advantage over New Jerseyans in that there is no interim 4 point ticket.
-You could be going 29 mph over the limit in New Jersey, and instead of getting 4 points, you get 2.
+Points are increased to three if there was an accident involved, and five if an accident where you were traveling 20+mph in a 65mph zone.
+Maryland drivers have an advantage over New Jersey because there is no interim four-point ticket.
+You could be going 29 mph over the limit in New Jersey, and instead of getting four points, you get two.

 The danger, however, is on the freeways.
-Let’s say you are going 25mph over the limit on the New Jersey Turnpike.
-Since the limit is 65mph, in New Jersey it would be 4 points, but in Maryland it would be 5.
+Let's say you are going 25 mph over the limit on the New Jersey Turnpike.
+Since the limit is 65 mph, it would be four points in New Jersey, but it would be five in Maryland.

 So What Do I Do?

-If you are a Maryland driver that has received a ticket in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey you should contact me for a free consultation regarding your ticket to see what strategy works best for you.
+If you are a Maryland driver who has received a ticket in Burlington, Camden, Gloucester, Salem, or Cumberland County, New Jersey, you should contact me for a free consultation regarding your ticket to see what strategy works best for you.
 Most matters can even be resolved without you appearing, so you can save the expense of traveling to New Jersey.
 You owe it to yourself to look into it.

-If you have more questions on New Jersey's traffic laws, then download my free book, A Guide to Driving Legally in NJ, and Surviving Traffic Court If You Don't.
+If you have more questions about New Jersey's traffic, download my free book, A Guide to Driving Legally in NJ, and Surviving Traffic Court If You Don't.

 Steven J. Richardson